moneybutton/docs/docs/bsv-hd-public-key.md

 The HDPublicKey class is the public form of the HDPrivateKey class.
-Please see the [HD Private Key](./bsv-hd-private-key.md) documentation for an important theoretical overview of how these keys work.
+Please see the [HD Private Key](./bsv-hd-private-key.md) documentation for an important theoretical overview and video of how these keys work.

 HDPublicKey
 -----------